sanmai/later/README.md

 $deferred->get()->getAnswer(); // same 42
 ```

-Using a generator instead of a traditional callback comes with a major benefits: any generator comes with a guarantee from the language that it will be used exactly once.
+Using a generator instead of a traditional callback comes with a major benefit: any generator is guaranteed by the language to be used exactly once.
 You can be sure that it won't be called twice.

 But that's not all: read on.